-Several Woozad staff members were able to recreate the strange AI Overview responses with their own personal Google searches.
-In incognito mode, Google responded correctly once by showing its usual snippet with the definition, and failed a second time by responding again with an AI preview.
+Several Woozad staff members were able to reproduce the strange AI Overview responses using their own Google searches.
+In incognito mode, Google responded correctly once, showing its usual snippet with the definition, but failed a second time, responding with an AI preview.
 Links to online dictionaries still appear below these incorrect results, but you have to scroll through an AI preview or article grid to access them.

 Woozad has reached out to Google for more information on this issue and its attempts to resolve it.
 We will update this article if we receive a response.

 Overall, Google’s failure to automatically display a definition isn’t as bad as recommending people put glue on a pizza, one of the problems the company faced when it first launched AI previews.
-It could even be beneficial for Merriam-Webster’s web traffic.
-What the issue highlights is the awkward transition Google is currently going through, as it moves from being the ultimate referrer of other websites to becoming an all-in-one AI assistant.
+It could even benefit Merriam-Webster’s web traffic.
+The issue highlights the awkward transition Google is currently going through as it moves from being the ultimate referrer for other websites to becoming an all-in-one AI assistant.